jethrocarr/pupistry/resources/aws/README_AWS.md

     aws cloudformation describe-stacks --query "Stacks[*].StackStatus" --stack-name pupistry-resources

-Status should be "COMPLETE", if it is set to "ROLLBACK" then it has failed to build.
-If set to "CREATE_IN_PROGRESS" then you need to give it more time.
+Status should be `COMPLETE`, if it is set to `ROLLBACK` then it has failed to build.
+If set to `CREATE_IN_PROGRESS` then you need to give it more time.

 Fetching details from the stack: